Cyborg (DC Comics)

-Cyborg (Victor "Vic" Stone) is a superhero appearing in American comic books published by DC Comics.
+Cyborg (Victor Stone) is a superhero appearing in American comic books published by DC Comics.
 The character was created by writer Marv Wolfman and artist George Pérez, and first appeared in an insert preview in DC Comics Presents #26 (October 1980).
-Originally known as a member of the Teen Titans, Cyborg was established as a founding member of the Justice League in DC's 2011 reboot of its comic book titles.
-The character is a pastiche of Marvel comics character Deathlok.
+Cyborg is an important member of the Teen Titans, introduced ahead of the Titans' critically acclaimed New Teen Titans relaunch in 1980.
+For a brief period in the 2010s, Cyborg was reimagined as a founding member of the DC's flagship Justice League superhero lineup (in line with some of the character's appearances in live action adaptations) although these changes were later removed from continuity.

 Cyborg made his live-action debut in the television series Smallville, portrayed by Lee Thompson Young.
-Ray Fisher portrayed the character in the DC Extended Universe films Batman v Superman: Dawn of Justice (2016), Justice League (2017), and Zack Snyder's Justice League (2021) while Joivan Wade portrays Cyborg in the television series Doom Patrol.
-In animated media, the character was voiced by Khary Payton, Shemar Moore, and Zeno Robinson.
+Ray Fisher portrayed the character in the DC Extended Universe films Batman vs Superman: Dawn of Justice (2016), Justice League (2017), and Zack Snyder's Justice League (2021) while Joivan Wade portrayed Cyborg in the television series Doom Patrol and in the fourth season of Titans.
+In animated media, the character has made his debut in the animated series Super Friends.
+He has been voiced by Ernie Hudson, Khary Payton, Bumper Robinson, Shemar Moore, and Zeno Robinson.

 Development

-In an interview, Perez described his design approach for the character.
-"In the case of Cyborg I was inspired visually- and I think it is obvious from the head- by Deathlok... then I decided to make him more robotic than android by making more metallic parts of him, so that he wasn't quite as human... but the half-face metallic plate was obviously inspired by Deathlok by Rich Buckler, and then I used a young Jim Brown as my inspiration for how I would handle the body language for the character."
+In an interview, Pérez described his design approach for the character.
+"In the case of Cyborg I was inspired visually -and I think it is obvious from the head- by Deathlok... then I decided to make him more robotic than android by making more metallic parts of him, so that he wasn't quite as human... but the half-face metallic plate was obviously inspired by Deathlok by Rich Buckler, and then I used a young Jim Brown as my inspiration for how I would handle the body language for the character."